intmus/inttheory22-23/_23-intro-to-post-tonal/c1-ex-normalform.md

 abc: true
 ---

-In order to make comparing pc sets more useful, we need to use standardized orders to create consistent comparisons.
+In studying tonal music, you quickly learn that any melody or chord can be transposed to start on 12 different pitches, and we will still hear those as related as long as the *relative* interval structure remains intact.
+In order to make comparing pitch-class sets possible, we need some way to ensure that we are comparing like intervallic patterns.
 You can imagine how difficult it would be to make sense of multiple pc sets if each set was in a random order.
 For this, we use *normal form*.

 ## Normal form (normal order)

 Reducing a pitch-class set to its normal form, also called normal order, is similar to the way in which we analyze chords in standard diatonic harmony.
 For example, how would you condense the following open voicing of a seventh chord to its simplest form?
-In doing so, make sure to retain its inversion.
+When reducing it, make sure to retain its inversion.

 {% capture ex1 %}X: 1
 T:C major seventh chord